Hernán Peraza the Younger: Personal life

 Hernán Peraza the Younger was a member of the Peraza family that was an influential force in Seville and the Canary Islands.
 In an arranged marriage, Peraza wed the Lady of the Court Beatriz de Bobadilla by order of Queen Isabella I of Castile in 1482.
 Beatriz was of the powerful and wealthy Bobadilla family yet had earned the notorious nickname “The Huntress” for her rumored high-profile affairs with Isabella’s husband King Ferdinand II of Aragon and, later on, Christopher Columbus.
 This marriage was one of the conditions for Peraza to obtain royal forgiveness for his participation in the murder of Captain Juan Rejón.

-The couple had a son, Guillén Peraza de Ayala, who was later made the first Count of La Gomera, as well as a daughter, Inés de Herrera y Ayala, who married Pedro Fernández de Lugo, second Adelantado de Canarias.
+The couple had a son, Guillén Peraza de Ayala, who was later made the first Count of La Gomera, as well as a daughter, Inés de Herrera y Ayala, who married Pedro Fernández de Lugo, second Adelantado de Canarias and mother of Alonso Luis de Lugo, third Adelantado de Canarias.

 Peraza was killed by the warrior Hautacuperche on November 20, 1488 during the aforementioned Gomeran rebellion.